-To understand, evaluate and analyse the cost accounting system in an organisation.
+Sl.
+No. Cognitive Abilities Course Outcomes To understand, evaluate and analyse the cost accounting system in an organisation.
 Determine the cost of production.
-Compute Unit Cost, Total Cost of production and prepare the Statement of Cost.
-Determine whether any offer for Discount is profitable or not; Compute Employee cost, Employee productivity, Employee Turnover, and the appropriate Incentive Plan.
-Distribute the Service Department Cost to Production Departments.
+Compute Unit Cost, Total Cost of production and Statement of Cost.
+Determine whether any offer for Discount is profitable.
+Compute Employee cost, Employee productivity.
+Turnover, and the appropriate Incentive Plan.
+Distribute the Service Department Cost to Production.
 Apply Activity Based Costing for Cost determination.
-Determine the Quotation Price for Specific orders using Job Costing.
-Determine cost and profit using Contract costing and Service Costing Methods.
-Reconcile the difference in Profit as per Cost Accounting Books and as per Financial Accounting Books. the cost accounting system in an
+Determine the Quotation Price for Specific orders using Costing Methods.
+Reconcile the difference in Profit as per Cost Accounting as per Financial Accounting Books. e or not; y, Employee Departments. g Job Costing. and Service